rugvedp/ecommerce-clone/README.md

 You can also try out the hosted version of this project [here](https://rugvedp-ecommerce.cyclic.app).

+### T-Shirts Information

+If you want to download t-shirts information, download the `tees.json` file and import it into MongoDB.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request.